Ramish93/AWS-Cloud-Practioner-Prep/README.md

      - S3 standered: its by default, its for frequently accessed data.
      - **S3 intelligent-tiering.** its only way to move your data to correct storage classes based on usage,
        - automatically moves files to different storage classes based on access.
-       - it has two different storage classes associated with: frequent andinfrequent. it will move data between these classes.
+       - it has two different storage classes associated with: frequent and infrequent. it will move data between these classes.
        - same performance as standered S3 but will be cost effective.
      - S3 standered-IA (infrequent accessed): get lower cost if data is not frequently accessed.
      - S3 one zone-IA : for not frequently accessed data but its also in just one availability zone. less cost than others.